paulosanttana/react-one/README.md

 # Project Timer

-## This project using styled-component, react-router-dom and...
+## This project using Type Script, styled-component, react-router-dom and...

 ### Create project, install dependences, styled-components and types for styled-components on develop